Giants vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Eddie Rosario and the Atlanta Braves take the field on Saturday at Oracle Park against Ryan Walker, who is starting for the San Francisco Giants.
-First pitch is set for 4:05 PM ET.
+Jared Shuster will try to shut down Wilmer Flores and the San Francisco Giants when they play his Atlanta Braves on Sunday at 7:10 PM ET.

-The favored Braves have -150 moneyline odds against the underdog Giants, who are listed at +125.
-The total is 7.5 runs for this matchup.
+The favored Giants have -110 moneyline odds against the underdog Braves, who are listed at -110.
+The total for the contest is set at 9.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.